-The Yangtze River Delta (YRD) region accounts for 3.7% of China’s land area with a population of 220 million and a GDP of RMB 19.5 trillion (approximately a quarter of China’s GDP).
+The Yangtze River Delta (YRD) region accounts for 3.7% of China’s land area with a population of 235 million and a GDP of RMB 20.5 trillion (accounting for 20.2% of China’s GDP).
 To better promote regional cooperation and integration, the Yangtze River Delta Regional Cooperation Office was launched in January 2018.
 The three provinces and Shanghai will ramp up coordination in terms of industrial planning and leverage each area’s strengths to work towards the creation of a unified market.
 Plans are underway to enhance infrastructural connectivity within the region to facilitate intermodal transport and trade.
-With integration of the region deemed a national-level strategy by the government, the area is well on course to become the “Pearl of the Asia-Pacific”.

-Shanghai was Singapore’s second largest investment destination in China in 2018, while Singapore was Shanghai’s third largest foreign investor after Hong Kong and Germany1.
-Growing demand for mid to high-end goods and services makes Shanghai a very attractive investment destination for Singapore firms, many of which focus on real estate, financial and insurance services, manufacturing, retail and wholesale trade.
-Testament to the growing linkages between Singapore and Shanghai, the inaugural Singapore-Shanghai Comprehensive Cooperation Council was held in May 2019 to facilitate even closer collaboration across a wide spectrum ranging from innovation to urban solutions.
+Growing demand for mid to high-end goods and services makes Shanghai a very attractive investment destination for Singapore firms, many of which focus on real estate, financial and insurance services, manufacturing, lifestyle and consumer, innovation and wholesale trade.

-Jiangsu is Singapore’s largest investment destination in China.
-The province has traditionally been an export-oriented economy with strong manufacturing capabilities; electronics, telecommunications, textiles, petrochemicals, metallurgy and machinery account for over 80% of Jiangsu’s GDP.
-Since 2015, Jiangsu has been diversifying into the services sector in areas such as communications, e-commerce, logistics, financial leasing and smart manufacturing, and is also accelerating its plans to focus on technology and innovation to drive its economy.
+Jiangsu is one of Singapore’s top investment destinations in China, with over 4,600 Singapore projects invested across Jiangsu.
+The province has traditionally been an export-oriented economy with strong manufacturing capabilities; electronics, telecommunications, textiles, petrochemicals, metallurgy and machinery have been important pillars of its economy.
+However, in recent years, Jiangsu has been diversifying into the services sector in areas such as communications, e-commerce, logistics, financial leasing and smart manufacturing, and is also accelerating its plans to focus on technology and innovation to drive its economy.

-Bolstered by the China-Singapore Suzhou Industrial Park, the first Singapore-China government-to-government project, and the Sino-Singapore Nanjing Eco Hi-tech Island, Singapore has cultivated strong relationships with Jiangsu’s provincial and municipal governments.
-High-level officials from both Singapore and China conduct frequent visits.
+Anchored by the China-Singapore Suzhou Industrial Park, the first Singapore-China Government-to-Government project, and the Sino-Singapore Nanjing Eco Hi-tech Island, Singapore shares close economic ties with Jiangsu.

 Located on China’s eastern seaboard, Zhejiang is one of China’s most affluent provinces and is widely known as the cradle of China's e-commerce revolution.
 Home to global e-commerce behemoth Alibaba, Zhejiang houses the China (Hangzhou) Cross-Border E-Commerce Pilot Zone, the nation's first comprehensive pilot zone for cross-border e-commerce.
-Officials in the pilot zone will helm innovative policies to supervise e-commerce transactions, customs clearances and tax refunds.
-With a robust ecosystem of suppliers, distributors, technology, capital and end-users, Zhejiang’s capital of Hangzhou is an attractive destination for Singapore technology firms.
+Improvements to the efficiency of e-commerce transactions, customs clearances and tax refund processes are amongst solutions piloted.